Do Texas Chickens Qualify for Ag Exemption in Texas?

-Whether you already have farm animals or are dreaming of it (and you live in Texas), you may have heard of Ag exemption and wondered whether you can take advantage of it.
+Whether you already have farm animals or dream of them (and live in Texas), you may have heard of Ag exemption and wondered whether you could take advantage of it.

 Chickens often qualify for Texas Ag exemption.
-It isn’t as easy as picking up a few chickens and sticking them in your backyard, though.
-You must qualify as a farmer.
+It isn’t as easy as picking up a few chickens and sticking them in your backyard.
+You must be eligible as a farmer.

 What Is an Ag Exemption?